• Skip to primary navigation

 the only investing goal that matters your own

-In fact, we learn what we want by watching what other people want.
-From the youngest age, we learn to desire by seeing what our parents, siblings, and peers desire, followed eventually by what people on social media desire.
+In fact, we learn what we want by watching other people.
+First, by seeing what our parents, siblings, and peers want, followed—eventually—by what people on social media want.

-In a very real sense, we co-opt other people’s goals because it’s actually very hard to get clear about our own.
+We co-opt other people’s goals because it’s very hard to get clear about our own goals.

-You hear your wealthy uncle talking about how important it is to own municipal bonds.
-He must be really smart because he has a bunch of money, right?
-Suddenly, you think you should go buy municipal bonds, too.
+You hear your wealthy uncle talking about how important it is to own municipal bonds, so you think you should go buy municipal bonds, too.

 -Carl